JeremyB-py/Continuous_Learning_AI_Prototype/IMPLEMENTATION_ANALYSIS.md

 ## Executive Summary

-The CLAIP prototype has a **solid core implementation** in `src/CLAIP.py` with working learning logic, but there are **module disconnection issues** that prevent the system from functioning as an integrated whole.
-This document identifies these issues and provides recommendations.
+The CLAIP prototype has a **solid core implementation** in `src/CLAIP.py` with working learning logic. **All critical connection issues have been resolved**, and **new bounded meta-behaviors have been successfully implemented**.
+The system is now fully integrated and ready for further development.

 ---